MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/test-data.md

 # Add test data to your Office 365 test tenant

-Set up your O365 developer program subscription (or other test tenant) to make it easy for you to test the apps that you've built.
+Set up your Microsoft 365 developer account (or other test tenant) to make it easy for you to test the Microsoft Teams apps you build.
 It will help you:

 - Create new teams and channels in your organization
 - Add the users that are created via the User content pack to those teams.

 ## Before you start